snootched/cb-lcars/README.md

 [meWho Titan.DS](https://www.mewho.com/titan) for such a cool interactive design demo and color reference.

-[TheLCARS.com]( https://www.thelcars.com) a great LCARS design reference.
+[TheLCARS.com]( https://www.thelcars.com) a great LCARS design reference, and the base reference for Data Cascade and Pulsewave animations.

 [wfurphy creative-button-card-templates](https://github.com/wfurphy/creative-button-card-templates) for debugging code template that dumps variables to the browswer console - super handy.